Almonds: Growing Up Sustainable

-Over 90% of California Almond farms are family farms, owned in large part by third- and fourth-generation family farmers.8 Almond growers recognize the need to carefully manage resources for current and future generations and offer continued work for their employees without negative impacts on their families, neighbors and local communities.
+Over 90% of California almond farms are family farms, many owned and operated by third- and fourth-generation family farmers who live on the land and plan to pass it down to their children.10 Almond farmers recognize the need to carefully manage resources for current and future generations, and offer continued work for their employees while protecting their families, neighbors local communities and the environment.

-1. California Almond Sustainability Program definition: Sustainable almond farming utilizes production practices that are economically viable and are based upon scientific research, common sense and a respect for the environment, neighbors and employees.
+1What defines California Almond sustainability?
+Sustainable almond farming utilizes production practices that are economically viable and are based upon scientific research, common sense and a respect for the environment, neighbors and employees.
 The result is a plentiful, nutritious, safe food product.

 2University of California.
 UC Drought Management.
 Feb.
 2010.
 Food and Agriculture Organization of the UN.
 FAO Irrigation and Drainage Paper 66 – Crop yield in response to water.
 2012.
 Almond Board of California.
 Almond Almanac 1990-94, 2000-14.